 These fish occupy marine, brackishwater, and freshwater habitats, where they search for food using sensory cells on their rostrum.
 They typically feed on fish and tiny invertebrates, such as mollusks and crustaceans.

-The narrow and dwarf sawfish are the smallest of all, reaching lengths of up to 3.2 to 3.5 m (10.5 to 11.5 ft).
+The narrow and dwarf sawfish are the smallest of all sawfish species, reaching lengths of around 3.2 to 3.5 m (10.5 to 11.5 ft).

 Although they are rays, sawfish have a shark-like appearance with flat heads and undersides.
 Their upper body varies in color, ranging from dull brown, gray, green, or yellow, while their underside is usually pale white.